Jason Chadwick

 Averting multi-qubit burst errors in surface code magic state factories

-Jason D. Chadwick, Joshua Viszlai, Christopher Kang, Sophia Fuhui Lin, and Frederic T. Chong
+Jason D. Chadwick, Christopher Kang, Joshua Viszlai, Sophia Fuhui Lin, and Frederic T. Chong

 We design an efficient method to avoid cosmic ray errors in magic state factories, significantly reducing the qubitcycle cost of mitigating these errors.